Jury selection underway in case of rideshare driver accused of murdering man at protest

 "Everyone's lives were turned upside down.
 Garrett's mom's, family's, destroyed.
 My family's, destroyed," Kirven said.

-KVUE also reached out to an attorney representing Perry but they declined to comment.
+KVUE reached out to an attorney representing Perry, but they declined to comment.